-The God Of Mercy – 2
+The Power Of Hope – 2

 Apostle Grace Lubega

-GOLDEN NUGGET:
+GOLDEN NUGGET: Hope saves.

 Posted in: Phaneroo Devotion